apohl79/audiogridder/README.md

 AudioGridder is a plugin host, that allows you to offload DSP processing to remote computers running OS X or Windows.
 This can come in handy when mixing complex projects for instance.
-AudioGridder comes with a plugin in AU/VST3 format and a server that supports VST2/VST3 and AudioUnit plugins to be hosted across the network.
-Simply run the server component on a remote machine and connect your DAW using the AudioGridder AU/VST3 plugin.
+AudioGridder comes with a plugin and a server and supports VST2, VST3 and AudioUnit formats.
+Plugins can be hosted across the network.
+Simply run the server component on a remote machine and connect your DAW using the AudioGridder plugin.
 This allows you to add remote insert chains or instruments into your DAW's signal paths.
 The DSP code of the loaded remote plugins will be executed on the remote machine and the remote plugin UI's will be streamed over the wire.
 With AudioGridder you get an experience very close to hosting the plugins directly in your DAW but not using your local CPU.

 <p align="center">
 <img src="https://raw.githubusercontent.com/apohl79/audiogridder/master/images/overview.jpg" width="600" />